JADAI: Jointly Amortizing Adaptive Design and Bayesian Inference: Experimental Details

 where $\tau=0.005$ and $\delta=2^{-22}$ \citep{blau2022optimizing, Huang2025-aline}.
 As pointed out by \citet{Foster2019-variationalbed}, the challenge of this experiment lies in finding the sweet spot of informative designs $\xib$.
 High differences between $\xi_1$ and $\xi_2$ increase the noise level $\sigma(\thetab, \xib)$ and observations potentially land on the tails of $\mathrm{sigmoid}(\cdot)$.
 Minor differences between the baskets might lead to similar utilities, simulating the agent's notion of indifference.
 Optimal designs lead to utility differences that are as far away from $0$ without producing observations that land in the tail regions of $\mathrm{sigmoid}(\cdot)$.

 We used the same training settings and hardware as in the location finding experiment (see above, \autoref{sec:location-finding-details}), but omitted pretraining and performed only joint training for 400 epochs with fully adaptive rollouts ($\rho_n=0$).
 Training took approximately $2.78$ hours, and deployment for a full rollout with horizon $T=10$ and $10{,}000$ posterior samples took approximately $0.67$ seconds.
+Rollout only was completed after approximately $0.02$ seconds.